scaleway/terraform-provider-scaleway/website/docs/d/account_ssh_key.html.markdown

 # scaleway_account_ssh_key

-Use this data source to get SSH key information based on it's ID or name.
+Use this data source to get SSH key information based on its ID or name.

 ## Example Usage